Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test10_clue_analysis(gemini).md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

-Both fake clues meet length requirements.
-Clue 1 strongly misdirects to The Battle of Thermopylae.
-Clue 2 strongly misdirects to the construction of the Taj Mahal.
-Both are excellent examples of misdirection.
+The clues clearly point to the Taj Mahal and The Battle of Thermopylae, avoiding the correct answer and creating misdirection.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices